-Headspace Gas Analysis (HGA): An overview
+Headspace Gas Analysis (HGA)

 Many pharmaceuticals and food products are sealed into containers in a protective atmosphere to avoid contact with air that can damage quality and effectiveness.
 There are a diverse number of Container Closure Integrity Testing (CCIT) methods to guarantee proper sealing of containers like Vacuum Decay Method (VDM), Pressure Decay Method (PDM), Force Decay (FD), Lid Deflection.